 Meet the Newest Official Dog Breed, the Bracco Italiano

 At one point, dog breeds didn't exist.
-Today, the American Kennel Club (AKC) recognizes 197 official dog breeds, and it just welcomed a new one: the Bracco Italiano.
+Today, the American Kennel Club (AKC) recognizes more than 200 official dog breeds, and in July 2022, it welcomed a new one: the Bracco Italiano.

 The breed isn't really new at all, but only recently did the AKC add the long-eared European pointer to its registry.
 Here's what you need to know about this unique and friendly breed.

 While the Bracco Italiano is the latest breed to be recognized by the AKC, it's actually one of the oldest pointing breeds, and it was brought to the U.S. in the 1990s.

 The breed has continued to develop in the states, becoming a popular hunting dog with a long list of desirable qualities.

 How Should Bracco Italiano Dogs Look?

 Unlike poodles and many other popular dog breeds, the Bracco Italiano only comes in a handful of colors: white, orange and white, and chestnut and white.